camunda/keycloak/README.md

 ### 🏷️ Available Tags on Docker Hub

-Check out the available tags for the Camunda Keycloak Docker image on [Docker Hub](https://hub.docker.com/r/camunda/keycloak/tags):
+Explore the available tags for the Camunda Keycloak Docker image on [Docker Hub](https://hub.docker.com/r/camunda/keycloak/tags):
+Since we derive this image from the __base image__ of Keycloak, you can find the base image tags at [quay.io/keycloak/keycloak](https://quay.io/repository/keycloak/keycloak?tab=tags&tag=latest).

-- `:keycloak-<version>-2023-03-04-004`: Tag with a specific date and incremental number.
-We recommend to **use this tag for production**, as it remains immutable. 🏷️
+- `:<base image version>-2023-03-04-004`: This tag is associated with a specific date and incremental number.
+It is recommended for **production use** due to its **immutable nature**. 🏷️
-- `:keycloak-<version>-latest`: Points to the latest build of a specific Keycloak version.
+- `:<base image version>`: Refers to the latest build of a particular Keycloak version (e.g., `24.0.1-0`).
+- `:<major keycloak version>`: Indicates the latest build of the specified major Keycloak version (e.g., `24`).
-- `:latest`: Points to the latest stable build of the most recent Keycloak version.
+- `:latest`: Corresponds to the latest stable build of the most recent Keycloak version.

 ## IAM Roles for Service Accounts (IRSA) Support